mraihan-gmu/mHumanEval-Benchmark/README.md

    - NL-specific benchmarks are in the `mHumanEval-{NL}` directory
    - PL-specific benchmarks are in the `mHumanEval-{PL}` directory

-4. Open the evaluator notebook:
+4. Open the evaluator notebook (In the 'Usage Guide' directory):
    ```bash
    jupyter notebook evaluate.ipynb
    ```